oshindow/oshindow.github.io/semi-supervised.md

 **Facebook AI Research** [wav2vec-U]( https://ai.facebook.com/blog/wav2vec-unsupervised-speech-recognition-without-supervision)

+wav2vec Unsupervised (wav2vec-U) is a way to build speech recognition systems that require no transcribed data at all.
+It rivals the performance of the best supervised models from only a few years ago, which were trained on nearly 1,000 hours of transcribed speech.

 ### Papers
 **Facebook AI Research**
 [Self-training and Pre-training are Complementary for Speech Recognition (Xu et al., 2020/10/20).](https://arxiv.org/pdf/2010.11430.pdf)